catberry/catberry/docs/routing/event-route-definition.md

-* Changed hash in location (if you has clicked in page on link that contains hash in `href` attribute or if you open shared link with hash), in this case hash is an event name.
+* Changed hash in location (if you has clicked in page on link that contains hash in `href` attribute or if you open shared link with hash), in this case hash is an event string.
 Sample link element: `<a href="#event-name">Title</a>`.
 Sample url: `http://yourserver.com#event-name`.
-* Click on link or button (`<a>` or `<button>` element) with `data-event` attribute, which value is event name.
+* Click on link or button (`<a>` or `<button>` element) with `data-event` attribute, which value is event string.
 Use this case if you don't want to update location hash. `href` attribute of link element in this will be ignored.
 Sample link element: `<a href="#event-name" data-event="event-name">Title</a>`.
 Sample button element: `<button data-event="event-name">Details</button>`.